pluralsight/guides/faq.md

 * **Explore opportunities to earn supplemental income**.
 We'll give you preferential consideration to being a mentor on HackHands, or to make money authoring video courses.
 * **Free access to the next hack.summit() conference for you and your friends**.
 Get your own special code you can give out!

+### Who owns the tutorials created here?

+You do, as the original author.
+We are a venue for your content to reach a wider audience, but we don't own your content.

 ### What types of tutorials are appropriate to post?

 *Feel free to write about any technology that you're passionate about.* Generally speaking, one of the following: